-As a National officer I have been received with a great deal of respect by the Camps in the Connecticut Division, and the standing as such that it has given me I trust has resulted in some good toward the building up of our beloved Order.
+As a National of respect by the Can and I trust has resulted in standing as uc some good toward the building up of our beloved Or e.

-Opinion No. 1 in regard to the right of a Division to order inspections was accepted by you and I believe will meet with the approval of the national body.
-This opinion was founded upon the inherent right of a Division to manage its own affairs subject to the rules and regulations of the national body, and in that opinion I held that the Division had a right to order inspections if they so desired.
+Opinion No. 1 in regard to the right of a Division to order to the right of a Division to order to the national body, and in that opinion I held that the Division had a right to order inspections if they so desired.

-Opinion No. 2 was upon a decision requested from Ezra S. Griffin Camp No. 8 of the Pennsylvania Division vs. D. O. Freeman and in that opinion I held that the rules and regulations of the Commandery-in-Chief should be complied with and that the trial proceed in an orderly manner and according to the Constitution and Laws of the Sons of Veterans.
+Opinion No. 2 was upon a decision requested from Ezra S. Griffin Camp No. 8 of the Pennsylvania Division vs. D. O. Freeman and in that opinion I held that the rules and regulations of the Commandery-in-Chief should be complied with and that the trial proceed in an orderly manner and according to the

+Constitution and Laws of the Sons of Veterans.